dhughes/lluminary/README.md

 # Luminary

-A framework for building LLM-powered applications in Ruby.
+A Ruby framework for building LLM-powered applications.

+## Features

+- Task-based architecture for LLM interactions
+- Input and output schema validation
+- Provider abstraction for different LLM services
+- Built-in support for OpenAI
+- Easy to extend with custom providers

 ## Installation